• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 Now that we’ve covered what customer service is, why it matters, and how to do it well, we have the context we need to turn to the topic of automated customer service.

+What is automated customer service?
 For all intents and purposes, “automation” simply refers to outsourcing all or some of a task to a machine.
-In industries like manufacturing and agriculture, automation has been steadily increasing for hundreds of years.

 Until fairly recently, however, the technology didn’t yet exist to automate substantial portions of customer service worth.
 With the rise of machine learning, and especially large language models like ChatGPT, that’s begun to change dramatically.